 For those who don’t like long reading:

-The main trait of choking is that this kind of mistake happens during the execution of well-learned action, which supposed to be automatic.
+The main trait of choking in sports is that this kind of mistake happens during the execution of well-learned action, which supposed to be automatic.

 Something interferes and distracts smooth and fluid performance.
 Perhaps, this “something” is distractive thoughts.